robertkuhar/clj-brave-and-true/doc/CH03_Notes.md

 `(doc xxx)` is useful in a REPL to get the docs (p 51).
 Another really useful resource is https://clojuredocs.org/clojure.core/apply which is the docstring along with examples!

+`(source xxx)` is useful too if you want to see the source of a function.

 ### Leading Questions

 * Then a clojure guy tells you to map over a collection, what's he saying? (p 49)